fahad1985lab/Smart--Contracts--Verification--With--Agda/README.md

-# Smart Contracts Using Agda
+# Smart Contracts Verification With Agda

+The file used for the code in the paper is called guidelines.agda